awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-oidc-idp.md

   + Supports `client_secret_post` client authentication\.
 Amazon Cognito doesn't check the `token_endpoint_auth_methods_supported` claim at the OIDC discovery endpoint for your IdP\.
 Amazon Cognito doesn't support `client_secret_basic` client authentication\.
 For more information on client authentication, see [Client Authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication) in the OpenID Connect documentation\.
   + Only uses HTTPS for OIDC endpoints such as `openid_configuration`, `userInfo`, and `jwks_uri`\.
   + Only uses TCP ports 80 and 443 for OIDC endpoints\.
-  + Only signs ID tokens with HMAC\-SHA or RSA algorithms\.
+  + Only signs ID tokens with HMAC\-SHA, ECDSA, or RSA algorithms\.

 ## Step 1: Register with an OIDC IdP<a name="cognito-user-pools-oidc-idp-step-1"></a>